FLUX-SE/all_docs/documentation/1_Source.md

 ## (7) F0 Min
 This low-level parameter defines the minimum of the allowed variation range for the source fundamental frequency.
-When doing manual adjustments, this frequency should roughly be set to that of the lowest note expected in your source mate- rial.
+When doing manual adjustments, this frequency should roughly be set to that of the lowest note expected in your source material.
 This parameter determines the window size for monophonic material.
 Setting it too low may introduce reverberation artifacts, may prevent the detection of fast onsets ,and moreover, may introduce pitch detection errors.
 Setting it too high will create artifacts in low pitch notes and may as well lead to fundamental frequency estimation error.